Another blank gel after a failed PCR? Are you having problems amplifying GC-rich regions of DNA?

-Problem 1.
-Stability: Thermal and Structural
+Problem 1: Thermal and Structural Stability

-Problem 2.
-Formation of Secondary Structures
+Problem 2: Formation of Secondary Structures

-Additionally, primers used to amplify GC-rich regions have a tendency to form self- and cross-dimers as well as stemloop structures that can impede the progress of the DNA polymerase along the template molecule leading to truncated PCR products.
+Additionally, primers used to amplify GC-rich regions tend to form self- and cross-dimers as well as stem-loop (or hairpin) structures that can impede the progress of the DNA polymerase along the template molecule leading to truncated PCR products.
 GC-rich sequences at the 3’ end of primers can also lead to mispriming.